The Fermionic integral on loop space and the Pfaffian line bundle: Introduction

-where $\W_T$ is the Wiener measure on loops.
-Now, it is well known that the Wiener measure $\W_T$ is formally given by $e^{-E/T} \dd \gamma$ (suitably normalized), where $\dd \gamma$ is formally the Riemannian volume measure on the loop space.
-Again, this statement is void as the measure $\dd \gamma$ does not exist, but one can make this very precise using finite-dimensional approximation, see e.g.\ \cite{MR1698956}, \cite{MR2482215}, \cite{MR2443299} or \cite{MR3663619}.
-Taking this into account, if one compares \eqref{DefinitionIT} with the right hand side of \eqref{ReplacementMeasure} (and if one ignores the scalar curature term), one indeed obtains the formal equation \eqref{FormalEquationIT}, by virtue of our main theorem, Thm.~\ref{ThmA}.
+Formula \eqref{FormulaqIntro} is very much in the spirit of the Hamiltonian-Lagrangian correspondence, as explained by Bismut in \S3.12 of \cite{BismutDH}.
+We find this result quite remarkable, as the original definition \eqref{TopDegreeFiniteDimensionsIntro} in terms of Pfaffians makes no reference to spin geometry or parallel transport whatsoever.

+If $X$ is not necessarily spin, the right hand side of \eqref{FormulaqIntro} still has a canonical interpretation as an element $\Ber(\theta_N \wedge \cdots \wedge \theta_1)$ of the line $\mathcal{L}_\gamma$, where $\mathcal{L}$ is the line bundle over $\L X$, obtained by transgression of the spin lifting gerbe.
+This line bundle is canonically isomorphic to the Pfaffian line, and we prove a generalization of Thm.~\ref{MainThm1Intro} which states that the isomorphism maps these canonical sections to each other (see Thm.~\ref{ThmMainTheoremLvsPf}).
+This generalizes a result of Prat-Waldron \cite[Thm.~B]{PratWaldron}.

+In case that $X$ is a compact spin manifold, the right hand side of \eqref{FormulaqIntro} may be integrated with respect to the Wiener measure, thereby making sense of the loop space differential form integral of $e^{-\omega} \wedge \theta$ for a wide class of integrands $\theta$.
+This is the path integral of the $\mathcal{N}=1/2$ supersymmetric $\sigma$-model, which will be discussed in detail in our paper \cite{HanischLudewig1}.
+Together with \cite{HanischLudewig1}, the present paper clarifies the connection between this path integral and the loop space Chern character constructed in \cite{GueneysuLudewig}.

-Fermionic integrals have been studied extensively in mathematics and theoretical physics.
-Indeed, formula \eqref{ReplacementMeasure} closely resembles the construction of the Berezin integral on finite-dimensional supermanifolds, where superfunctions can be viewed as section of the exterior power of a certain vector bundle.
-Integration is then defined by first projecting out the top degree part of the integrand and then performing a an ordinary integral of the resulting function with respect to some volume measure.
-We will discuss these supergeometric aspects in our third paper \cite{HanischLudewig3}.
-Moreover, Pfaffians have been used by many authors to define the Fermionic analogon of a Gaussian integral, see e.g.\ \cite{MR877639}, \cite{MR1689252} and in particular \cite{MR1905424} as well as references therein.
+Fermionic integrals, such as the one considered in this paper, have been studied extensively in mathematics and theoretical physics.
+Indeed, formula \eqref{TopDegreeFiniteDimensionsIntro} closely resembles the construction of the Berezin integral on finite-dimensional supermanifolds, where superfunctions can be viewed as section of the exterior power of a certain vector bundle.
+Integration is then defined by first projecting out the top degree part of the integrand and then performing an ordinary integral of the resulting function with respect to some volume measure.
+Moreover, Pfaffians have been used by many authors to define the Fermionic analog of a Gaussian integral, see e.g., \cite{Lott}, \cite{MR1689252} and in particular \cite{MR1905424} as well as references therein.
 Aiming at a rigorous construction of certain physical field theories, \cite{MR1905424} also constructs infinite-dimensional Grassmann integrals through approximation by finite-dimensional Pfaffians and it should be interesting to relate our approach to theirs.